kellytheace/maxkelly-repository/README.md

 # DCF Valuation Tool

-This repository is a simple Javascript, HTML & CSS based website to display my coding skills.
+This repository contains a simple website built with JavaScript, HTML, and CSS to showcase my portfolio of tools and models, with a focus on mathematical/computational problem solving and financial applications.

 ## Features